 Lycoming College History

-Lycoming College has begun its third century.
-From its beginnings in 1812 as the Williamsport Academy, its curriculum has centered on the liberal arts and sciences.
+Founded in 1812, Lycoming College is proudly in its third century.
+The College’s curriculum is centered on the liberal arts and sciences while also offering select applied programs including business, accounting, communications, and criminal justice.
 The Charter described the initial educational focus as the study of “English and other languages” and “the useful arts, sciences and literature.”
-In 1841, the curriculum included English, Writing, Arithmetic, Geography, Chemistry, Natural Philosophy, Mathematics, Latin, and Greek.
+In 1841, the curriculum included English, writing, arithmetic, geography, chemistry, natural philosophy, mathematics, Latin, and Greek.

-After World War II, the flood of returning military service personnel swelled the enrollments of all colleges, and led some, including the Seminary and Junior College, to move to full four year college status.
+After World War II, the flood of returning military service personnel swelled the enrollments of all colleges, and led some, including the Seminary and Junior College, to move to full four-year college status.
 Lycoming College emerged in 1947, marking a fourth change in the institution’s history.
-However, the College founders decided to retain the liberal arts and sciences as the central focus of the curriculum.
+The College founders, however, decided to retain the liberal arts and sciences as the central focus of the curriculum.

-Lycoming College enjoys its present status as a national liberal arts and sciences college largely because its leaders have remained steadfast to the tradition established by its founders, believing that the best preparation a person can have for a happy and successful life is time spent studying the liberal arts and sciences.
+Lycoming College enjoys its present status as a national liberal arts and sciences college largely because its leaders have remained steadfast to the tradition established by its founders, believing that the best preparation a person can have for a successful and fulfilling life is time spent studying the liberal arts and sciences.